jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 So it turns out GPUs are fast, but we're faster than single node CPU training though by roughly an hour!
 What's more than that - we're faster than a 2-node distributed approach, which bodes well for the scalability of our system.
 This is great as initially we were very concerned about the communication overhead.
-It seems like this wasn't too big of a problem thankfully, which was slighyly unexpected as we're using TCP to send the tensors back and forth.
+It seems like this wasn't too big of a problem thankfully, which was slightly unexpected as we're using TCP to send the tensors back and forth.

 ## Conclusion and Future Improvements